Global Market Size, Forecast, and Trend Highlights Over 2025-2037

 APAC Market Statistics

-Asia Pacific micro lending market is set to hold revenue share of over 47.1% by the end of 2036.
+Asia Pacific industry is predicted to dominate majority revenue share of 47% by 2037.
 The region has a substantial market for micro lending due to its large population, significant number of small businesses, and varying economic conditions.
 According to United Nations Population Fund, Asia Pacific is home to 60% of the world’s population, and includes the world’s most populous countries China and India.

 In India various government initiatives and schemes, such as the Pradhan Mantri MUDRA Yojana (PMMY) and the Ajeevika Microfinance Yojana (AMY), support financial framework for expanding micro lending activities.
 For instance, in 2023, according to the Ministry of Finance, loans amounting to USD 3.2 billion have been disbursed under the Pradhan Mantri MUDRA Yojana (PMMY) till date, and over 470 million small and new entrepreneurs have benefitted from the scheme.